-The authority for TDOT to use PDB as an alternative contract delivery method in Tennessee is pursuant to TCA 54-1-501 through 54-1-508.
+The authority for TDOT to use PDB as an alternative contract delivery method in Tennessee is pursuant to TCA 54-1-501 through 54-1-508 (reference the link to "Alternative Delivery Legislations").
 In accordance with the current state statute, if a proposed PDB contract has a total estimated contract amount exceeding \$100,000,000, TDOT must specifically identify the project as a proposed PDB project in the transportation improvement program submitted annually to the general assembly in support of the Commissioner's annual funding recommendations.